Nando-jr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-5-string_toupper.c: This function changes all lowercase letters of a string to uppercase 6-cap_string.c: This function capitalizes all words of a string 7-leet.c: This function encodes a string into 1337
+5-string_toupper.c: This function changes all lowercase letters of a string to uppercase 6-cap_string.c: This function capitalizes all words of a string 7-leet.c: This function encodes a string into 1337 100-rot13.c: This function encodes a string using rot13